-Identity theft, computer memory corrupted, hackers and other information losses that can be avoided - these are just some of the situations that all companies that receive, store and transmit information electronically go through daily.
-Medical clinics also face these problems, as patient information is confidential and must be protected against leaks, misuse or unavailability of access.
+Identity theft, computer memory corruption, hackers, and other information losses can be avoided - these are just some of the situations that all companies that receive, store and transmit information electronically go through daily.
+Medical clinics also face these problems, as patient information is confidential and must be protected against leaks, misuse, or unavailability of access.

 If you want to understand in general some of the subjects that HIPAA addresses, you can check out our blog "HIPAA - Compliance that makes your clinic safer".

 It is also necessary to understand that safety is not a static theme or a one-time project, but a dynamic one, which undergoes technological changes according to advances in the area, so clinics and health professionals should always keep in mind the updating of safety parameters with what most recent is available on the market.